WHO sounds alarm over rising Covid deaths in Europe | Malay Mail

-COPENHAGEN, Aug 30 — The World Health Organisation warned today that another 236,000 people could die from Covid in Europe by December 1, sounding the alarm over rising infections and stagnating vaccine rates on the continent.
+COPENHAGEN, Aug 31 — The World Health warned yesterday that 236,000 more people could die from Covid in Europe by December, sounding the alarm over rising infections and stagnating vaccine rates across the continent.

-The warning comes as the world passed the grim milestone of 4.5 million deaths from Covid since the start of the pandemic, according to an AFP tally today.
+The warning came as the world passed the grim milestone of 4.5 million deaths from Covid since the start of the pandemic, according to an AFP tally yesterday.

-“Last week, there was an 11 percent increase in the number of deaths in the region—one reliable projection is expecting 236,000 deaths in Europe, by December 1,” WHO Europe director Hans Kluge said today.
+“Last week, there was an 11 per cent increase in the number of deaths in the region — one reliable projection is expecting 236,000 deaths in Europe, by December 1,” WHO Europe director Hans Kluge said.

 Europe has already registered around 1.3 million Covid deaths to date.